The wrapped Fukaya category for semi-toric SYZ fibrations: Geometric Setup

 Let $(M,\omega)$ be a symplectic manifold of dimension $2n=6$.
 Let $B=\R^3$.
 Let $\Ll:M\to B$ be a proper surjective map whose fibers are Lagrangian.
 By the Arnold-Liouville Theorem, the generic fibers are Lagrangian tori.
 Moreover the local functions on a neighborhood of a point $b\in B_{reg}$ whose induced flow at $b$ is $1$-periodic give rise to a canonical integral lattice $\Lambda^*\subset T^*B_{reg}$. $\Lambda^*$ is a locally constant sheaf on $B_{reg}$ naturally isomorphic to the sheaf $R^1\Ll_*(\Ll^{-1}(B_{reg}))$ whose restriction to any simply connected $U\subset B_{reg}$ is $H_1(\Ll^{-1}(U);\Z)$.
 The isomorphism on the stalk at $b\in B_{reg}$ is given by $\gamma\mapsto dI_{\gamma}$ where $\gamma\in H_1(L_b;\Z)$ and $I_{\gamma}:U\subset B_{reg}\to\R$ maps $x\in U$ to the integral of $\omega$ over the cylinder traced by moving $\gamma$ from $b$ to $x$.
 We will use this identification freely.
 Dually, we have an integral lattice $\Lambda\subset TB_{reg}$, giving rise to an integral affine structure on $B_{reg}$.

-\begin{df} $\Ll$ is called a \textit{semi-toric SYZ fibration with a section} if the skeleton $\Delta:=B\setminus B_{reg}$ is a trivalent graph, and, in the terminology of \cite{Gross01}, the following are satisfied \begin{enumerate} \item The singular fibers over the edges of $\Delta$ are of type $(2,2)$ and the singular 1-dimensional orbits are non-degenerate in the sense of \cite{MirandaZung}. \item The singular fibers over the vertices are of type $(1,2)$. \item The set of critical points of $\Ll$ is a union of submanifolds whose tangent spaces span $T_pM$ at each fixed point $p$ of $\Ll$. \item There is a global codimension $1$ sub-sheaf $\Gamma$ of $\Lambda^*$ with trivial monodromy. \item There is a Lagrangian section $\sigma$ which is disjoint of the critical points of $\Ll$.
+For the following definition we remind the terminology of \cite{Gross01} for singular fibers in s-dimensional torus fibrations.
+A singular fiber $F$ is said to be of type $(i,j)$ if the $rk H^1(F;\Z)=i$ and $rk H^2(F;\Z)=j$. \begin{df} $\Ll$ is called a \textit{semi-toric SYZ fibration with a section} if the skeleton $\Delta:=B\setminus B_{reg}$ is a trivalent graph, and, in the terminology of \cite{Gross01}, the following are satisfied \begin{enumerate} \item The singular fibers over the edges of $\Delta$ are of type $(2,2)$ and the singular 1-dimensional orbits are non-degenerate in the sense of \cite{MirandaZung}. \item The singular fibers over the vertices are of type $(1,2)$. \item The set of critical points of $\Ll$ is a union of submanifolds whose tangent spaces span $T_pM$ at each fixed point $p$ of $\Ll$. \item There is a global codimension $1$ sub-sheaf $\Gamma$ of $\Lambda^*$ with trivial monodromy. \item There is a Lagrangian section $\sigma$ which is disjoint of the critical points of $\Ll$.
 Such a section is referred to as \textit{admissible}. \end{enumerate} $(M,\Ll)$ is said to be \textit{simple} if $\Delta$ is connected. \end{df}

 \textit{Henceforth $(M,\Ll)$ is a simple semi-toric SYZ fibration with an admissible section $\sigma$.}

 To justify the terminology note that the assumption about the monodromy implies there is a pair of Hamiltonians $(H_{F_1},H_{F_2})$ which factor through $\Ll$ and generate a $\T^2$ action.
 Namely, pick two generators $\gamma_1,\gamma_2$ of $\Gamma$ over $b_0$, and define $H_{F_i}=I_{\gamma_i}\circ\Ll$.
 Henceforth, we denote the $2$-torus by $G$.
 Then $\Gamma$ is naturally identified with the integral lattice in the Lie algebra $\mathfrak{g}$.
 The action of $G$ has a moment map $\mu:M\to\mathfrak{g}^*$ which in the choice of basis for $G$ above is just $\mu=(H_{F_1},H_{F_2})$.
 By construction $\mu$ factors through $\Ll$.
 We will denote this by $\mu=f_{\mu}\circ\Ll$.
 Thus $f_{\mu}(\Delta)$ is a graph in $\mathfrak{g}^*$.